ssvlabs/ssv/metrics/README.md

 `/metrics` end-point is exposing metrics from ssv node to prometheus.

-Prometheus should also hit `/health` end-point. \
+Prometheus should also hit `/health` end-point in order to collect the health check metrics. \
-But if not configured, the end-point can be invoked as it is simpler and doesn't contain metrics.
+Even if prometheus is not configured, the end-point can simply be polled by a simple HTTP client (it doesn't contain metrics)

 See the configuration of a [local prometheus service](../prometheus/prometheus.yaml)